-Since I’m a behavioral sleep psychologist, some of you have been reaching out to me during this difficult period to ask how you can keep your children’s sleep on track.
-(Please note that I wrote a post yesterday on how to keep *your* sleep on track, so give that one a read if you need a tune up, too.)
+Since I’m a behavioral sleep psychologist, some of you have been reaching out to me during these difficult times to ask how you can keep your children’s sleep on track.
+(Note that I also published a post on how to keep *your* sleep on track, too, so give that one a read if your sleep needs a tune up as well.)

-There are lots of reasons why sleep has become more difficult for your children, but three main ones come to mind: schedule changes, lack of physical activity, and higher levels of anxiety.
+There are lots of reasons why sleep may have become more difficult for your children, but three main ones come to mind: schedule changes, lack of physical activity, and higher levels of anxiety.
 Our schedules are no longer as consistent as they were.
-Bedtimes and rise times are often a moving target when there’s no school bus coming.
-And, homeschooling while juggling work and other responsibilities can make it hard to find the time to help your kids get the kind of physical activity that can help them sleep well at night.
+Some children are not getting as much physical activity as they used to.
 Finally, your children may be picking up on your own anxiety and may be asking for a bit more help than is typical to get to sleep at night.

 What can we do about these issues?